About Beloved Community Circles

 So glad you’re interested in learning more about the initiative!
 Here are a couple of ways to get started.

-Head over to our handbook to get a comprensive overview.
+• Head over to our handbook to get a comprensive overview.

 If this feels overwhelming, know that you’re not alone!
 Committing to a path of engaged spiritual practice and work in the world can feel intimidating.
-Email us to schedule a consultation with our program manager to brainstorm ways to get started.
+Email us to schedule a consultation with our program director to brainstorm ways to get started.

 Meet Our Core Team